Spaceface16518/rust-tiny-markdown-compiler-tutorial/tutorial.md

   error-handing](https://thefeedbackloop.xyz/stroustrups-rule-and-layering-over-time/)
   by updating parts of the code we wrote to manually unwrap Result objects.

-* This tutorial hasn't even touched on one of the coolest parts of Cargo--integrated testing built right into the ecosystem!
+* This tutorial hasn't even touched on one of the coolest parts of Cargo—integrated testing built right into the ecosystem!
 Challenge yourself to use some TDD practices on your next tinker project in Rust.